secp256k1-sha256/postgres-compatibility-index/postgres-compatibility-index/readme.md

 - Python 3.5+, psycopg2, postgresql client and working connection to the database to be tested.

 ## Automated scoring
-- Add username and connection details of the database where tests are supposed to run in pci_autotest.py
+- Set environment variables or provide inline username, connection details of the database where tests are supposed to run.
 - You will lose points for extensions that you do not install.
 - python3 pci_autotest.py